Subscribe To Stranger Things Season 3: What We Know So Far Updates

-The past year has been tough on Joyce Byers.
+The past couple of years have been tough on Joyce Byers.
 First, her son Will goes missing, then she realizes she can communicate with him through Christmas lights in her home, then she sees a monster and has to go to another dimension to get him back.
 Season 2 saw Joyce lose new boyfriend Bob after he heroically followed her into the living underground tunnels of Hawkins as she fought to keep Will from being completely taken over by the Mind Flayer.

 Matthew Modine's shady scientist, Martin Brenner, was suspiciously absent from Stranger Things Season 2 after playing a huge part in the first season.
 We last saw his character getting attacked by a truly pissed Demogorgon in Hawkins Middle School right after Eleven and the boys were able to escape.
 This led to many fans thinking the character was dead, but, as astute viewers of sci-fi or fantasy (or, even soap operas, really) will tell you, if you ain't seen the body they probably ain't dead.

-As of late August 2018, the only new character we've gotten a look at is Robin, who'll be played by Maya Hawke.
-As you can see above, the teaser for the new season brought us our first glimpse of Robin, who will work in the Starcourt Mall food court at Scoops Ahoy with Steve.
+By late August 2018, the only new character we'd gotten a look at was Robin (Maya Hawke).
+The first teaser for the new season brought us a glimpse of Robin, who will work in the Starcourt Mall food court at Scoops Ahoy with Steve.
 Robin is billed as an alternative girl who's not very happy with her boring life, but will soon find more excitement than she might be able to handle when she stumbles upon a big secret that was never meant to be known.

 And, that was just fine with Kali, since she was, understandably, angry at being experimented on and had taken it upon herself to start killing anyone she could find who'd been a part of that program.
 She even tried to get Eleven to kill Ray Carroll, forcing the young girl to go to some dark places.
-The Duffer Brothers have revealed that they feel Kali's story isn't really wrapped up, so it's looking like we're sure to see her in some capacity in Season 3.
+The Duffer Brothers have revealed that they feel Kali's story isn't really wrapped up, so we might see her in some capacity in Season 3.

 Recently, we've also learned that Season 3 will give us some new characters in Hawkins, as well.
 Mayor Larry Kline has been described as a handsome, smooth-talking politician who's also pathetic and self-serving, and I can already see this guy becoming Upside Down food at some point during the season.
 Kline will be played by The Princess Bride and Saw star Cary Elwes.